Voiceless retroflex fricative

 A voiceless retroflex sibilant fricative is a type of consonantal sound used in some spoken languages.
 The symbol in the International Phonetic Alphabet that represents this sound is which is a Latin letter s combined with a retroflex hook.
 Like all the retroflex consonants, the IPA letter is formed by adding a rightward-pointing hook to the bottom of s (the letter used for the corresponding alveolar consonant).
-A distinction can be made between laminal, apical, and sub-apical articulations.
-Only one language, Toda, appears to have more than one voiceless retroflex sibilant, and it distinguishes subapical palatal from apical postalveolar retroflex sibilants; that is, both the tongue articulation and the place of contact on the roof of the mouth are different.
+A distinction can be made between laminal, apical, and subapical articulations.